jamalalayq/me/README.md

 ## Brief:

-I have many years of experience in developing mobile applications.
-During this time I am reading more programming languages technologies.
-I uploaded a lot of apps to the App Store.
-I improve my skills by reading articles, watching videos and WWDC, etc. I have experience in mobile app development since late 2012 but I started iOS development in 2014.
-I develop my skills on the server side.
+With over a decade of experience in mobile application development, I have consistently sought to expand my knowledge by delving into various programming languages and technologies.
+I have successfully uploaded numerous applications to the App Store and have actively engaged in self-improvement through reading articles, watching videos, and attending WWDC conferences.
+Although I have been involved in mobile app development since late 2012, I dedicated myself to mobile apps development in 2014.
+My expertise lies in server-side development, and I am committed to continuously honing my skills through these endeavors.

-## Cover Letter:
+# Cover Letter:

-I am Jamal Alaayq, I graduated in 2011 from the high institute for Computers and management information systems in the information system department, I started to learn to develop mobile apps since later 2012 I started with Windows Phone and C# programming language after more than a year I moved to Swift and iOS development since 2014 and begin to build first app since later 2014, I worked as a freelancer iOS developer for over 2 years to develop my skills and know more about technologies then I moved to companies, I started with Atiaf apps software house I built a lot of apps with it then I moved to Tech-World is a product base company I built the Dalil app (like true caller app), then I moved to OCS is a software house company, then moved to Altawasol co to build GIS technologies I created some of apps related to Maps and working deeply with Core Locations, then I moved to Mongez to build a delivery app.
+Hello,

+My name is Jamal Alaayq, and I graduated in 2011 from the High Institute for Computers and Management Information Systems in the Information Systems department.

+Since 2012, I have been developing mobile applications, initially using Windows Phone and C# programming language.
+After over a year, I transitioned to Swift and iOS development.
+In 2014, I commenced building my first mobile application.

+Over the subsequent two years, I engaged in freelance iOS development to enhance my skills and gain experience in diverse technologies.
+Subsequently, I joined companies, where I contributed to the development of several applications.

+My career commenced with Atiaf Apps Software House, where I developed a range of applications.
+I subsequently transitioned to Tech-World, a product-based company, where I developed the Dalil app, a mobile application comparable to TrueCaller.
+I subsequently joined OCS, a software house company, and Altawasol Co., where I focused on developing GIS technologies and creating applications related to maps, particularly working with Core Locations.
+Finally, I joined Mongez to develop a delivery application.

-I working with iOS varieties technologies(UIKit, SwiftUI, User Notifications, Core Location, Maps, Animations, and Most of Foundation frameworks) beside some of technologies as (RxSwift, Alamofire, and more), I used MVVM, MVC, and MVI as an architecture design patterns, As for the most design pattern I use them (Delegation, Observer, Singleton, Adapter, Builder, Factory method) beside take in consideration SOLID Principles.
-I working with CI/CD tools with Git tool to save my work and publish on App Store.
+My expertise encompasses iOS development technologies, including UIKit, SwiftUI, User Notifications, Core Location, Maps, Animations, and various Foundation frameworks.
+Additionally, I am proficient in RxSwift, Alamofire, and other technologies.
+I have experience with architectural design patterns such as MVVM, MVC, and MVI.
+Furthermore, I adhere to the SOLID Principles and utilize CI/CD tools, particularly Git, to manage my projects and publish applications on the App Store.
+Two years ago, I commenced developing Flutter applications utilizing the Dart programming language.
+Since 2023, I have been actively involved in the US marketplace, contributing to the creation and publication of numerous applications.
+During this period, I have acquired a diverse skill set.
+To enhance my productivity, I employ various tools, including Git, GitHub, Fastlane, and numerous CI/CD tools.
+I adhere to software design techniques such as DRY, KISS, and SOLID to construct maintainable and readable codebases.
+I am an avid learner and continuously strive to improve my skills.
+In the end, I am actively working on enhancing my English communication abilities.

 ## Education: